josh-mchugh/rediscovering-javascript/chapter-4/README.md

 ## symbol-property.js
 This example demonstrates how the new Symbol types can hide properties on an object during iteration unless specifically looking for Symbol values.
 Symbol values can still be accessed and modified.

+## examine-regex.js
+This example explores the RegExp object and it's properties.
+We can tell that the RegExp has a handful of Symbol properties associated with it.